List of Organisation of Islamic Cooperation organizations

 The Organisation of Islamic Cooperation, the second largest intergovernmental organisation after the United Nations has maintained various organisations and institutions focused on various subjects, including education, social and political.
-Its organs include subsidiaries, specialized and affiliated institutions, Islamic universities, commercial and non-commercial agencies, and various standing committees that principally plays significant role within the framework of the OIC.
+Its organs include subsidiaries, specialized and affiliated institutions, Islamic universities, commercial and non-commercial agencies, and various standing committees that play significant roles within the framework of the OIC.

-The OIC has also maintained independent commissions, policymaking and decision-making authorities in collaboration with the 57 member states.
+The OIC has also maintained independent commissions in collaboration with the 57 member states.
 The OIC Council of Foreign Ministers is the second-highest decision-making body while the Islamic Summit of the Organisation of Islamic Cooperation is the highest decision-making authority.
-Both are administrated by Secretary General of the Organisation of Islamic Cooperation who is responsible for the implementation of decisions and recommendations made by the member states.
+Both are administered by the Secretary General of the Organisation of Islamic Cooperation who is responsible for the implementation of decisions and recommendations made by the member states.

 Subsidiary organisations

 The organisations created under the framework of the OIC by the decision-making and policymaking bodies are known as "subsidiary" organisations.
 All members states became a part of subsidiary by default.
 However, budget is approved by OIC Council of Foreign Ministers.
 OIC manages six subsidiaries since its establishment.